Homemade Breakfast Sausage

 6. Add seasonings and water to meat and mix.
 I used the Kitchenaid paddle to mix.
 The meat will be VERY cold.

-7. Cook about a Tbsp of the sausage to check the flavor.
+7. Cook about a tablespoon of the sausage to check the flavor.
 Adjust as needed.

 8. Chill sausage in refrigerator overnight to allow the flavors to meld.